okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-new-user-activation/main/index.md

 <ApiLifecycle access="ie" /><br>

-> **Note:** In proxy model architectures, where a server-side application using the Embedded SDK is used as a proxy between client applications and Okta servers, a request context for the client applications is required.
+> **Note:** In proxy model architectures, where a server-side application using the embedded SDK is used as a proxy between client applications and Okta servers, a request context for the client applications is required.
 The expectation is that security enforcement is based on the client request context's IP address and user agent.
 However, since these values are currently derived from the server application rather than the client, this enforcement isn't available.
-As a result, network zones or behaviors that drive their conditions based on these request context values (geolocation, IP Address, or user agent) won't work until a solution to the issue is found.
+As a result, network zones or behaviors that drive their conditions based on these request context values (geolocation, IP Address, or user agent) don't work until a solution to the issue is found.

-Learn how to use the Embedded SDK to integrate user activation with self-service registration.
+Learn how to use the embedded SDK to integrate user activation with self-service registration.

 #### Learning outcomes